 Our 10-night trip continued to amaze us as we ended our honeymoon in Venice, deemed one of the most romantic cities in the world and for good reason!
 Sure, the gondola ride is quintessential Venice, and crossing the legendary Bridge of Sighs to return to our hotel each night made us feel like we were living in a fairytale.
 My husband fed the pigeons at Piazza San Marco, the bustling square that we returned to every day despite how touristy it was.
 We couldn't stay away!
 But it was the hours we spent roaming the streets of this alluring city with no particular agenda or place to be and getting lost in its labyrinth of alleyways – hand in hand while exploring a foreign country together for the very first time that I remember so fondly.

-We started talking about returning to Italy as soon as we set foot on the plane in Venice Airport.
+We started talking about returning to Italy as soon as we set foot on the plane at Venice Airport.
 Finally, we went back 16 years later, but this time to Milan, Genoa and the Piedmont Region.
 Once again, we were captivated by the magic of Italy.

 I've travelled many places and intend to travel to many more in my lifetime, but Italy is a country that I will return to again and again.
 No trip, though, will ever compare to the first when my groom and I explored Rome, Florence and Venice as a newly married couple."